Dynamical Symmetry Indicators for Floquet Crystals

-Based on our classification scheme, we further introduce the concept of DSIs to indicate the obstruction to static limits (\figref{fig:Classification_DSI_Flowchart}(b)).
-Specifically, the DSI is constructed by taking the quotient between two groups: the larger group that contains all possible winding data allowed by the symmetry data, and the subgroup given by the winding data of static limits.
-A nonzero DSI is a \emph{sufficient} condition for Floquet crystals to have obstruction to static limits.
-Notably, all indices adopted or constructed in our theory---including symmetry data, quotient winding data, and thus the DSI---only involve a small number of Bloch momenta in 1BZ, indicating that the evaluation of them is highly computationally efficient or even analytically feasible.
+Notably, all indices in our theory---including symmetry data, quotient winding data, and thus the DSI---only involve a small number of Bloch momenta in 1BZ, indicating that the evaluation of them is highly computationally efficient or even analytically feasible.
 As a demonstration of the high efficiency, we provide a table of all elementary DSI sets for all spinless and spinful plane groups.
-Furthermore, using one DSI set in the table, we efficiently determine the obstruction in the 2+1D anomalous Floquet higher-order topological insulator phase proposed in \refcite{Huang2020FHOTI}.
-It is both the generality and high computational efficiency that make our theory remarkably powerful for predicting new Floquet topological phases.
+Using specific models, we show that the resultant DSIs can efficiently indicate the nontrivial dynamics in both first-order and higher-order 2+1D anomalous Floquet topological phases.
+We further apply our framework to the 3+1D inversion-invariant case (space group P$\overline{1}$ or $\#$2), and find a 3+1D Floquet phase with anomalous chiral hinge modes, which is the first 3+1D AFSOTI phase that is solely protected by static crystalline symmetries.
+It is both the generality and high computational efficiency that make our theory remarkably powerful for prediction of new Floquet topological phases.